aherbert/gdsc-smlm/docs/model_plugins.rst

 The ``PSF Combiner`` plugin produces an average PSF image from multiple PSF images.
 PSF images can be created using the ``PSF Creator`` plugin (see section :numref:`%s<model_plugins:PSF Creator>`).

 When the plugin is run it searches all the open images for valid PSF images.
 These will be tagged in the image info property with the z-centre, image scale and number of input images used to create the PSF.
 The plugin then presents a dialog where the user can select the images to combine (:numref:`Figure %s <fig_psf_combiner_dialog>`).
-The dialog is presented iteratively to allowing only one image to be selected from the available images each time.
-Select the first image from the dialog and click ``OK`` to include the image.
-The list of available images is then updated and the dialog reshown.
-Click ``Cancel`` to stop adding images.
-Note that the iterative addition of images allows the plugin to be fully supported by the ``ImageJ`` macro recorder.

 .. _fig_psf_combiner_dialog:
 .. figure:: images/psf_combiner_dialog.png